gregsadetsky/awesome-companies/README.md

 ## what's awesome, how do you even define that

 yeah no exactly, it's a meaningless way of describing companies.
-I mean awesome means they're not terrible, but what's "terrible"? like... what if Enron's work family balance was actually excellent... errrr sorry
+I mean awesome means they're not terrible, but what's "terrible"? like... what if Enron's work-life balance was actually excellent... errrr sorry

 ## uhh could you explain that again without the weird Enron analogy